Billy Johnson Playground, East 67th Street

 If you plan to attend, please RSVP by email to firstname.lastname@example.org.

-The Conservancy wants to hear from you!
-We are gearing up for the next playground renovation in our Plan for Play initiative: Bernard Family Playground located at East 108th Street.
-This project will renew and enhance the design of the current playground in order to better integrate with the surrounding landscape and provide more quality play experiences for pre-school age children.
+This project will renew and enhance the design of the current playground in order to provide more quality play experiences for pre-school aged children.

 Southwest Corner and Merchants' Gate Landscape